-23.02 INITIAL AND RETURN TRANSPORTATION TO REMOTE SITES
+24.02 INITIAL AND RETURN TRANSPORTATION TO REMOTE SITES

-- (a) Employees directed or dispatched to work sites located beyond a radius where daily commuting allowance under 23.01(c) would apply shall be paid travel allowance for initial travel and transportation to the project and return subject to the conditions in (b) below, based upon a radius from the cities of Edmonton or Calgary or other hiring hall location, as applicable, as follows: - (i) up to 200 kilometres \$84.00each way; - (ii) 200 kilometres to 300 kilometres \$120.00 each way; - (iii) 300 kilometres to 375 kilometres \$144.00 each way; - (iv) over 375 kilometres to 475 kilometres \$216.00 each way or actual airfare if suitable proof of air transport is provided to the Employer. - (v) over 475 kilometres as mutually agreed between the Parties to this Agreement to a maximum of \$330.00 each way or air fare inclusive of taxes in the event this is the most practical method of accessing the project/jobsite. - (vi) The Initial and Return Transportation allowances set out herein shall be subject to review in January 2013 and January 2014.
-In the event that there is an adjustment in the vehicle allowance, pursuant to article 23.01 (c) for 2013 and/or 2014 each allowance amount shall be adjusted by the same percentage adjustment as the vehicle allowance adjustment effective the first pay period following May 1st of the respective year.
-For example, if for 2013 the vehicle allowance is increased by 4%, each allowance shall be increased by 4% rounded to the nearest dollar, and effective on the first pay period following the 1st of May 2013.
+- (a) Employees directed or dispatched to work sites located beyond a radius where daily commuting allowance under clause 24.01(c) would apply shall be paid travel allowance for initial travel and transportation to the project and return subject to the conditions in clause 24.02(b) below, based upon a radius from the cities of Edmonton or Calgary or other hiring hall location, as applicable, as follows: - (i) up to 200 kilometres \$88.00 each way; - (ii) 200 kilometres to 300 kilometres \$124.00 each way; - (iii) 300 kilometres to 375 kilometres \$150.00 each way; - (iv) over 375 kilometres to 475 kilometres \$224.00 each way or actual airfare if suitable proof of air transport is provided to the Employer. - (v) over 475 kilometres as mutually agreed between the Parties to this Agreement to a maximum of \$344.00 each way or air fare inclusive of taxes in the event this is the most practical method of accessing the project/jobsite. - (vi) The Initial and Return Transportation Allowances set out herein shall be subject to review in January of each year of the agreement.
+In the event that there is an adjustment in the vehicle allowance, pursuant to clause 24.01(c) each allowance amount shall be adjusted by the same percentage adjustment as the vehicle allowance adjustment, effective the first pay period following May 1st of the respective year.
+For example, if for 2016, the vehicle allowance is increased by 4%, each allowance shall be increased by 4%, rounded to the nearest dollar, and effective on the first pay period following the 1st of May 2016.

-Notwithstanding the provisions above, when transportation is provided by the Employer, no travel allowance will be paid, subject to the provisions of Article 23.02(b) below.
+Notwithstanding the provisions above, when transportation is provided by the Employer, no travel allowance will be paid, subject to the provisions of clause 24.02(b) below.